 Why did the EBITDA fall?

 Compared to last year’s adjusted EBITDA loss of 7.7 million Canadian dollars, OrganiGram’s EBITDA losses increased to 24.7 million Canadian dollars.
 The decline in the gross margins and higher SG&A expenses dragged the company’s EBITDA down.
 During the quarter, OrganiGram wrote off 19.3 million Canadian dollars worth of excess or unsaleable inventories, which impacted its gross margins.
 The SG&A expenses also increased from 9.1 million Canadian dollars to 10.3 million Canadian dollars.

 During the quarter, OrganiGram recognized impairment charges of 37.7 million Canadian dollars.
 So, the company’s net losses for the quarter increased to 89.9 million Canadian dollars or 0.51 Canadian dollars per share.

 Even before today’s decline, OrganiGram underperformed its peers and cannabis ETFs.
-As of Monday, the company had lost 36.1% of its stock value this year.
-Meanwhile, Canopy Growth (NYSE:CGC)(TSE:WEED) and Aphria (NYSE:APHA) have returned -12.2% and 3.1%, respectively.
-The ETFMG Alternative Harvest ETF (NYSE:MJ) has declined by 21.9%.
+As of Monday, the company had lost 36.1 percent of its stock value this year.
+Canopy Growth and Aphria have returned -12.2 percent and 3.1 percent, respectively.
+The ETFMG Alternative Harvest ETF has declined by 21.9 percent.